JMFrancia/via-component-bundler/baseFiles/README.md

 # <package-name>
+v<package-version>
 Developed by <dev-name> (<dev-email>)

-## Dependencies

-//Insert component dependencies here
+//Insert brief summary of package here

+## Peer Dependencies

+//Include here any peer dependencies that you think devs should know about, such as moment.js

 ## Instructions